Officer shot, one in custody in Scranton

 State Police are on the scene helping Scranton Police with their investigation.

-Due to the investigation, the Scranton School School is operating under a two-hour delay.
+Due to the investigation, the Scranton School District is operating on a flexible instruction day under a two-hour delay.

 This is a developing story, we will have more information as it becomes available.